deamorim2/sdbs/welcome.rst

 **Physical Implementation**

-.. footer:: Part I of this tutorial was based on the Boundless workshop `Introduction to PostGIS <https://github.com/boundlessgeo/workshops/blob/master/workshops/postgis/source/en/welcome.rst>`__ and is in line with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+.. note:: Part I of this tutorial was based on the Boundless workshop `Introduction to PostGIS<https://github.com/boundlessgeo/workshops/blob/master/workshops/postgis/source/en/welcome.rst>`__ and is in line with a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Workshop Conventions
 ====================